bingogome/samm/README.md

 #17 4GB Nvidia GeForce RTX 3050Ti VRAM issue.
 On testing a larger test machine, the VRam usage is at around 3GB.
 Might have issues with smaller machines.

+Switch out the model to smaller ones if you have VRAM limit.

 ## Demo

 https://www.youtube.com/watch?v=vZK45noZVIA